BBVA/apicheck/docs/about_project.md

 ![Pipeline model](/apicheck/assets/images/apicheck_unix_pipeline.png)

-In a similar way you can build *APICheck* pipelines by chaining the different tools.
+In a similar way, you can build *APICheck* pipelines by chaining the different tools together.

 ## Data format

 To allow interoperability among commands and tools, all of them share a common JSON data format.
-In other words, *APICheck* commands output JSON documents, and accept them as input too.
+In other words, *APICheck* commands output JSON documents, and accept them as input, too.
 This allows you to build pipelines (as we showed in the previous section).

 <div style="text-align: center">